-The manga starts with Meiko returning from work, when she suddenly notices a green-haired chibi-girl in an orange box at the street, just like a kitten.
+The manga starts with Meiko returning from work, when she suddenly notices a green-haired chibi-girl in an orange box at the street, just like a lost kitten.
 Meiko returns home with her, teaches her to talk and puts on a collar (Obviously a DearS reference).
-A great start for a
+A great start for a good

-- Miku is a moron, but a cute one.
+- Miku is overly stupid, but cute.